 The cake is easy to make and has a bright, citrusy flavor everyone will appreciate.

 Yule log cakes are pretty standard holiday treats, and they’re unbelievably easy to make.
 If you can make a pumpkin roll, you can make this cake.

-The processes are very similar; only, once you’ve made the yule log cake, you’ll ice it to make it look like an actual log.
+The processes are very similar.
+Of course, once you’ve made the yule log cake, you’ll ice it to make it look like an actual log.

-If you’re looking for a Christmas cake that perfectly walks the line between sweet and tart, the cranberry Christmas cake is it.
+If you’re looking for a Christmas cake that perfectly walks the line between sweet and tart, cranberry Christmas cake is it.

-You’ll make it with eight simple ingredients, and it’s moist, dense, powdery, and crumbly.
+You’ll make it with eight simple ingredients.
+It’s moist, dense, powdery, and crumbly.